 George Salter Science Department is a dynamic place to learn and is one in which students learn about the way in which the world around them works.
 Students learn to be curious, to question why things happen and to experiment to aid their discovery of the laws underpinning the universe.
-We have a brand new science block with 10 amazing science laboratories, and more importantly we have an incredible science team, who will go the extra mile to ensure that all students progress and achieve to their potential.
+Through the experience of practical investigations, students learn many different analytical skills that are invaluable, not only for academic success but also beneficial beyond the classroom.

 What the students say about the department